N315-logcdoug/homework-five/README.md

 - An habit of using the GitHub Desktop to fetch origin
 - Commit the code with collaboration
 - Added the alert and modal on our site

+Even though this is a complicated website to design, we finally survived the trials of "creating this site."
+This is by far the most accomplished to create!